Imagine a More Connected Future

 The alternative is to design train routes and transfers together so that it’s quick and easy to change between trains on routes that run frequently.
 A rider’s overall travel time may be shorter because they can catch a train that comes sooner.

-We recognize transfers can be difficult for some riders and are exploring opportunities to improve ease of travel for riders, including seamless transfers, short walking distances, and accessible stations.
+We recognize transfers can be difficult for some riders so we’re exploring opportunities to improve ease of travel for riders, including seamless transfers, short walking distances, and accessible stations.

 Riders from Sacramento / Stockton areas will have a new transfer to BART at Oakland Jack London station to get to San Francisco and the Peninsula.